Derrick White NBA Preview vs. the Raptors

 Raptors 2022-23 Defensive Insights

-- On defense the Raptors conceded 111.4 points per game last season, fourth in the NBA.
+- The Raptors were fourth in the NBA last year, allowing 111.4 points per game.

-- Giving up 42.3 rebounds per game last year, the Raptors were 10th in the league in that category.
+- On the glass, the Raptors allowed 42.3 rebounds per game last year, 10th in the league in that category.

-- Looking at assists, the Raptors allowed 26.2 per contest last year, ranking them 25th in the NBA.
+- The Raptors allowed 26.2 assists per contest last year (25th in the NBA).

-- Allowing 12.2 made three-pointers per game last season, the Raptors were 12th in the league in that category.
+- In terms of three-point defense, the Raptors were ranked 12th in the league last year, conceding 12.2 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!